gatsbyjs/gatsby/docs/tutorial/wordpress-source-plugin-tutorial.md

 1. Create pages for each blog post
 2. Link up the title on the index page with the post page.

-If you haven't already, please read through [Part 7](/tutorial/part-seven/) of the foundational tutorial, as it goes through the concept and examples of this process.
+If you haven't already, please read through [Part 7](/tutorial/part-seven/) of the foundational tutorial, as it goes through the concept and examples of this process with Markdown instead of WordPress.

 ### Creating pages for each blog post.